arbrandes/edx-documentation/en_us/shared/exercises_tools/word_cloud.rst

 .. note:: EdX offers provisional support for this tool.

-In a word cloud, students enter words into a field in response to a question or prompt.
-The words that all of the students enter then appear instantly as a colorful graphic, with the most popular responses appearing largest.
-The graphic becomes larger as more students answer.
-Students can both see the way their peers have answered and contribute their thoughts to the group.
+In a word cloud, learners enter words into a field in response to a question or prompt.
+The words that all of the learners enter then appear instantly as a colorful graphic, with the most popular responses appearing largest.
+The graphic becomes larger as more learners answer.
+Learners can see how their peers answered as well as contribute their thoughts to the group.

-For example, the following word cloud was created from students' responses to a question in a HarvardX course.
+For example, the following word cloud was created from learners' responses to a question about why they think addressing climate change is difficult.

 .. image:: ../../../shared/images/WordCloudExample.png
   :alt: Image of a word cloud problem.